-Quantitative monthly sampling of fish and crustaceans at Hinkley Point 'B' Nuclear Power Station started in October 1980: This report is the most recent in a series of annual reports on these catches.
-For the period April 2005 to March 2006 11 samples were successfully collected, using the established methodology (Henderson & Holmes, 1991).
-The sample in October 2005 was not collected because of a station shutdown.
+Quantitative monthly sampling of fish and crustaceans at Hinkley Point 'B' Nuclear Power Station started in October 1980; this report is the most recent in a series of annual reports on these catches.
+For the period April 2006 to March 2007 12 samples were successfully collected, using the established methodology (Henderson & Holmes, 1991).
 All sampling dates were chosen to work tides of intermediate range in the spring-neap cycle.
 On each visit, six consecutive one hour samples were collected in plastic baskets of 6 mm mesh size, positioned to collect all the debris washed from two of the four 'B' station drum screens.
 This debris was sorted, with the fish and crustaceans identified to species and the number captured per hour recorded.
 The standard length of the fish was measured.
 Plankton samples were also collected from the 'B' station intake forebay.